-Overall, about 10% of people in the US have some degree of hearing loss.
+Overall, about 10% of people in the United States have some degree of hearing loss.
 The incidence increases with age.
-Although less than 2% of children under 18 have a permanent hearing loss (see Ear, Nose, and Throat Disorders in Children: Hearing Impairment in Children), hearing loss during infancy and early childhood can be detrimental to language and social development.
+Although less than 2% of children under 18 have a permanent hearing loss (see see Hearing Impairment in Children), hearing loss during infancy and early childhood can be detrimental to language and social development.
 Over one third of people over 65 years and over half of people over age 75 are affected.

 Most hearing loss develops slowly over time.
-However, sudden deafness (see Hearing Loss and Deafness: Sudden Deafness) occurs in about 1 in 5,000 people each year in the United States.
+However, sudden deafness (see Sudden Deafness) occurs in about 1 in 5,000 people each year in the United States.

-Hearing loss has many causes (see Hearing Loss and Deafness: Some Causes and Features of Hearing Loss).
+Hearing loss has many causes (see Some Causes and Features of Hearing Loss).
 Different parts of the hearing pathway can be affected, and loss is classified as conductive, sensorineural, or mixed, depending on the part of the pathway that is affected.

 Conductive hearing loss occurs when something blocks sound from reaching the sensory structures in the inner ear.
 The problem may involve the external ear canal, the eardrum (tympanic membrane—TM), or the middle ear.